 Following the clear spatial differences in sedimentation (Figure 5), sites on the northern and southern reefs were grouped, and mean sedimentation was calculated to investigate temporal patterns.
 Sites 1A, 1B, 1C, 2A, and 2C were classified as the “northern reef” and sites 2B, 3A, 3B, and 3C as the “southern reef” (Table 1).
 On the southern reef, mean sedimentation on SedPods was much lower, and nearly zero compared to the northern reef for all periods (Figure 6).
 On the northern reef, mean sedimentation rates on SedPods loosely followed the hypothesized pattern of lower sedimentation during the May-October Trade wind season, and higher sedimetation during the October-April wet season but the patterns were not very strong (Figure 6a).

-When SSY was high, sedimentation would be expected to be higher during low Waves due to lower removal, which is observed in Noveber 2014.
-However, the phasing of daily SSY and Waves within a deployment period can confound these patterns.
-It is interesting to note that during the same period (November 2014) the mean sedimentation in Tubes was the lowest of all deployment periods (Figure 7), suggesting low resuspension.
+Sedimentation on the SedPods was be expected to be highest during low Waves due to lower removal rates, which is observed in Noveber 2014, when mean sedimentation in the tubes was lowest, suggesting low resuspension rates.